Los Tres: History

 In June 1994, they made a series of presentations in the SCD room in Santiago together with Roberto Parra embodied in the 1998 album Peineta, and in 1995, Los Tres released "La espada y la pared", an album that in that same year peaked at No. 1.
 On September 14 of that same year, Los Tres became the first Chilean group to be invited to the unplugged party that for a few years, had been animating the MTV-Latino video music chain.
 The band traveled to Miami and recorded their participation with the collaboration of Cuti Aste and guitarist Antonio Restucci, combining in it a repertoire of greatest hits along with a new song Traje desastre and three tribute titles to the Chilean singer-songwriter Roberto Parra, who died a few months prior to that event.
 The album corresponding to the show, Los Tres unplugged (1996) became a sales phenomenon that defied any marketing theory that, until then, was handled in the Chilean music industry.
-Since in that sam,e year it won 110,000 copies, much more than "Neither by reason, nor by force" by Los Prisioneros.
+Since in that same year it won 110,000 copies, much more than "Neither by reason, nor by force" by Los Prisioneros.

 In February of that year, the group had debuted at the Viña del Mar Festival, paying tribute to their school friendship with Charles de Gaulle uniforms on stage.
 Furthermore, Álvaro Henríquez was greatly influenced by the Chilean singer-songwriter Roberto Parra.
 For the band, the Chilean cueca became a major genre, which they sought to address according to a more modern approach, hence the tradition of eighteenth-century parties that the group inaugurated in 1996 under the name La Yein Fonda, and that for For the first time, it brought together cuequeros, cumbiancheros and rockers on the same stage.
 In 1997 they participated in a mega-concert at the Estadio Nacional known as "Made in Chile", in which they joined together with Los Jaivas and Illapu.

 In 1997, Fome was released, an album of fierce electricity and uncomfortable verses about fame, violent deaths and boredom; "Me Arrendé" and "Toco Fondo" were two eloquent titles.
 The latter was a work recorded in the town of Woodstock, near New York, and that made the group's sales drop due to its demanding sound.
 A little later, a box appeared containing the band's first four studio albums.
 The efforts they invested in reproducing their success in the Mexican market gradually wore down their internal relationships, since their music was not the universal pop of La Ley, and their type of rock demanded more explanations than the group was willing to do.
 On successive trips starting in 1995, Los Tres offered presentations in venues of moderate capacity and the occasional massive gathering, such as at the Guadalajara Book Fair in 1999.